krishnanj/apart-hackathon-ideas/README.md

 ---

+#### Hessian Spectrum Computation (Important Note)
+- The script can compute the top eigenvalues (spectrum) of the Hessian for small models (e.g., hidden_dim ≤ 32 and n_layers ≤ 3).
+- For larger models, computing the full Hessian is infeasible due to memory and computational constraints (the Hessian is a very large matrix: number of parameters squared).
+- For large models, the spectrum is skipped and the plots will be empty or show a warning.
+This is by design to avoid crashes (SIGBUS or out-of-memory errors).
+- To see meaningful spectrum plots, set smaller values for hidden_dim and depths in params.yaml (e.g., hidden_dim: 16, depths: [1, 2, 3]).

+---

 #### Results

+Most, if not results below have to be run for longer training steps to probably say anything conclusive.

 ##### Hessian Curvature vs. Training
 - Top eigenvalues increase with model depth, suggesting deeper models enter sharper regions.